omeka/omeka-s-enduser/docs/admin/users.md

 - Set activity: set selected users as active, not active, or no change.
 - Remove from [site permissions](../sites/site_users.md): select from a dropdown menu of the sites on the Omeka S install, or use the option "all sites" to remove the selected users from all sites.
 - Add to [site permissions](../sites/site_users.md): select from a dropdown menu of the sites on the Omeka S install, or use the option "all sites" to add the selected users to all sites.
-- Add to [site permission](../sites/site_users.md) as: a dropdown with options for viewer, editor, or admin - select which role the users will have on the sites to which you have added them.
+- Add to [site permission](../sites/site_users.md) as: a dropdown with options for viewer, manager, or creator - select which role the users will have on the sites to which you have added them.

 Once you are done, click save changes.

-If you choose "Edit all" rather than "edit selected" you can apply changes to all users - excluding yourself - on the Omeka S installation.
+If you choose "Edit all" rather than "Edit selected" you can apply changes to all users - excluding yourself - on the Omeka S installation.
 Use this feature carefully!

 ## Delete a user
 On the User page of the administrative dashboard, click the trash can icon in the user’s row, to the left of their role information, to delete the user.
 Confirm the deletion in the dialog box which will appear on the right of the screen.